stefanholek/gpgkeys/README.txt

 Keyservers
 ----------

-For the recv, refresh, search, and send commands to work nicely, at least one keyserver should be configured in gpg.conf.
+For the send, recv, search, and refresh commands to work, at least one keyserver should be configured in gpg.conf.
 For example::

     keyserver ldap://keyserver.pgp.com